nordicenergy/ICO-STO-Platform/README.md

 #### Security & Privacy Policy

+Security and utility token issuance platform with a post-token issuance to our community and company management, without any clouds and risk of trust to third party.
+Keep all private keys on your side (“NoWallet-NoHack”) with KYC services and stay in safe on legal field.

 ##### Two-Factor Verification (2FA):

 1. Two-factor authentication is a method for protection your web account.
 When it is activated you need to enter not only your password, but also a special code.

 2. You can receive this code by in mobile app or email.
 Even if third person will find your password, then can’t access with that code.

-3. ICO & STO Platform included 2-Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
+3. ICO/STO Platform included 2-Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
 Also system allow to change password through email confirmation which give more security for users.

 ##### Information Collection And Use: